-Between one heartbeat and the next, the ground shakes dreadfully.
-The world is caving in around me.
-Like the loudest thunderclap I could ever imagine, rising louder and louder until I throw my hands over the safety ear protection, holding it even tighter to my head, hoping my head won’t burst apart from the terror of the blast.
+Then, between one heartbeat and the next, the ground shakes dreadfully.
+The world is caving in.
+The sound is the loudest thunderclap I could ever imagine, rising louder and louder until I throw my hands over the safety ear protection, holding them even tighter to my head, hoping my head won’t burst apart from the terror of the blast.
 The earth is opening up underneath me, the sky itself splitting apart from the light and the sound.
-My teeth meet and chatter at the sound, my jaw aching with the continuous booms of the explosions.
-The cloud is growing higher and brighter.
+My teeth chatter, my jaw aching with the continuous explosive booms.

-Then the billows of flame and dust grow immensely larger, obscuring the rocket and the launch vehicle itself, and then I can see the tip of the rocket sticking up above the cloud, and then more of it is showing, and then I realize that the rocket is lifting off the ground, and that’s why I can see more of it now.
+The billows of flame and dust grow immense, obscuring the rocket and the launch vehicle itself, and then I can see the tip of the rocket sticking up above the cloud, and then more of it is showing, and then I realize that the rocket is lifting off the ground, and that’s why I can see more of it now.
 The dark skyscraper on the launch pad rises into the air on a bright tower of flame.

 I stare down at my monitor, my sight dimmed and uncertain, still wavering with the after-image of the glowing tower of flame.
 The rocket seems to be on a proper trajectory.
 But when I glance upward, the tiny dot of flame seems to be arching overhead.
 I stop looking at the black and green lights on my monitor and just stare upward at the departing Serenity.
 For a long time the rocket remains visible, a star against the faint clouds.
 It is a bright miniature planet moving across the sky, winking out of sight in the dim early dawn, fading into the interstellar objects that surround it.

-Eighteen months ago, I didn’t know that spaceships really existed, or that I’d be stealing one from NASA’s Ames Research Center in Mountain View, California.
-Or illegally violating federal boundaries around the Black Rock Desert and setting up a launch site in the middle of the Black Rock playa.
-Or blasting off from Earth.
+Eighteen months ago, I didn’t know that spaceships existed, or that I’d be stealing one from NASA’s Ames Research Center in Mountain View, California.
+Or illegally setting up a launch site in the middle of the Black Rock Desert playa.
+Or blasting a ship off from Earth to sail through the solar system.
 I didn’t know any of this would happen.
 Back then, I also didn’t know what would happen to Jamie, and I didn’t know the truth about Jamie.
 If you’d told me everything then, I wouldn’t have believed you.